bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

         RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})
 ```

 The next two lines are a shortcut to avoid having to write the boilerplate CMake code to manage version comparison.
-First the CMake package containing the macros parsing versions is included.
+First, the CMake package containing the macros parsing versions is included.
 This is delivered with the standard CMake installations since 3.5.
 Then the macro `write_basic_package_version_file` is called and instructed to create a file `SIConfigVersion.cmake`.
 The version specified is the one supplied in the `project` directive at the beginning of the file and since semantic versioning is used versions of the same major digit are considered compatible.

 ```cmake
 include(CMakePackageConfigHelpers)